AQUARIUM LIGHTING INFORMATION GUIDE | Reef Planted | PAR PUR/PAS

-As I noted earlier, not all emitters are equal even with the open source Cree emitters, commonly sold for other applications; these are only as good as their correct wavelength output (Kelvin Temperature/Nanometers).
+As I noted earlier, not all emitters are equal even with the open source Cree emitters, commonly sold for other applications.
+These are only as good as their correct wavelength output (Kelvin Temperature/Nanometers).
 One cannot compare a computer that uses an exclusive patented Intel processor to one that uses maybe a similar, but generic version of this processor.
-As with a computer processor company, an LED emitter manufacturer is going to have exclusive patents as well as generic versions.
+As with a computer processor company, an LED emitter manufacturer is going to have exclusive licenses/patents as well as generic versions.

-What is also noteworthy is the latest Cree emitters (such as the XT-E, XB-D, & ML-E) are not available over the counter or even to the majority of LED builders (including AI or EcoTech) that do not have the patent rights.
+What's noteworthy is the latest licensed version of even the newest Cree emitters are not available over the counter to even to the majority of LED builders that do NOT have the license rights.

-Far worse yet would be the cheaper no name emitters used by manufacturers such as BaiSheng, Epistar & others and sold under a plethora of other names for so-called aquarium use; these use daylight emitters that can vary widely in Kelvin Color output from 2000K to 6500K and are in reality totally useless for aquarium use other than just plain light!
+Far worse yet would be the cheaper no name emitters used by manufacturers such as BaiSheng, Epistar, & others sold under a plethora of other names for so-called aquarium use.
+These use daylight emitters that can vary widely in Kelvin Color output from only 2000K to 6500K and are in reality generally much less efficient for photosynthetic aquarium life use other than just plain light!

-Think about why a CFL 10,000K daylight is so much different and more expensive than a common household CFL sold in hardware stores, or the many decorative LED aquarium lights or even those for home or flashlight use; try using one of these to grow your delicate coral or plants (the answer is they will not).
-This is the reason most earlier LED aquarium lights were not adequate for supporting life properly until about 2008.
+Think about why a CFL 10,000K daylight is so much different and more expensive than a common household CFL sold in hardware stores, or the many decorative LED aquarium lights or even those for home or flashlight use.
+Try using one of these to grow your delicate coral or plants (the answer is they will not without use of many).
+This is the reason most earlier LED aquarium lights were not adequate for supporting life properly until about 2008-9.

-Based on email I get, forums I regularly read, & YouTube videos (for DIY LED Aquarium Lights), many seem to make this very INCORRECT assumption about emitters, drivers, etc.
+Based on email I get, forums I regularly read, & YouTube videos (for DIY LED Aquarium Lights), many seem to make this very INCORRECT assumption about emitters, drivers, PWM, wasted heat energy, etc.

 These same older generation emitters, controller technology & drivers are the reason I did not recommend LEDs of ANY brand for "higher-end" aquarium applications until 2008 (readers of this VERY constantly evolving article in 2007 would note this too).

-Green, Yellow, and Red emitters are also employed by some LED lights marketed for Reef applications.
-The important FACT (as noted earlier in this article) is the green light energy produced by these fixtures is less useful for Zooxanthellae photosynthesis and these same photosynthetic marine life have adapted to an environment of much more blue nanometer bands of light energy and little red is required nor does it penetrate!
+Another noteworthy FACT (as noted earlier in this article) is the green light energy produced by these fixtures is less useful for Zooxanthellae photosynthesis and these same photosynthetic marine life have adapted to an environment of much more blue nanometer bands of light energy and little red is required nor does it penetrate!

-For the lower quality build units using multiple daisy chained emitters (often dozens) and poor drivers, the end result is many of these albeit reef capable LED fixtures require 120 watts of input electricity to produce the SAME PUR as a 30 Watt AquaRay Ultima due to lower output older generation emitters, use of warm white, green, etc. emitters, and the use of "Current Reduction", and along with other circuitry design issues expend more heat energy that could be going to light energy.
+For the lower quality build units using multiple daisy chained emitters (often dozens) and poor drivers, the end result is many of these albeit reef capable LED fixtures such as the Taotronics require 120 watts of input electricity to produce the SAME PUR as a 30 Watt AquaRay AquaBeam Ultima due lower emitter PAR efficiency, the use of "Current Reduction", and along with other circuitry design issues expend more heat energy that could be going to light energy.

 In electricity alone at the average USA cost of .13 per kWh, run at 12 hours per day this 90 watt difference equals a $51 savings in just ONE year!!

 Another misunderstanding about LED emitters is targeting the responsive wavelength.
 While exact coral responsiveness wavelengths are unknown, much is known in a more broad sense (and even more knowledge is growing, such as the "blue band" of coral responsiveness).
-For example, we do know that much of the yellow and green bands are useless for most photosynthetic corals, clams, etc. (although under 24% green light can be useful, but over 25% it is actually detrimental; Reference: Ref.
+For example, we do know that much of the yellow and green bands are 30%-80% less efficient for most photosynthetic corals, clams, etc. (although under 24% green light can be useful, but over 25% it is actually detrimental; Reference: Ref.
 1)